Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 Core benefits for publishers

 • Fast website approval.
-Being a competitive Adsense alternative, Adsterra offers prompt approval soon after you register;
+Being a competitive AdSense alternative, Adsterra offers prompt approval soon after you register;

 • Payment Frequency: Automated payouts (NET-15);

-• Minimum payout: $5 (e.g., for Paxum);
+• Minimum payment threshold: $5 (e.g., for Paxum);

 • Partner Care program: Expert managers and support team;